ben-jacobson/RemoraNucleoHatPCB/README.md

 ## Goals - Our target design spec - To be revised as design progresses
 - Nucleo F446ZE Hat/Shield for 6 axis LinuxCNC motion control using custom port of Remora built for STM32.
 - Up to 6 axes of isolated, real time hardware step generation, configurable up to 200Khz.
-Can be used with any 5V single ended or differential stepper driver.
-Each output can be programmed to be additional differential digital outputs.
+Can be used with any 5V single ended or differential stepper drivers.
+Unused axes can be reconfigured as differential digital outputs.
-- IO: 4 analog inputs, 28 digital inputs, 16 digital outputs - Outputs are configurable to be sink logic GPIO or PWM.
-Max 50mA sinking or sourcing capability.
+- IO: 4 analog inputs, 28 digital inputs, 10 digital outputs - Outputs are configurable to be sink logic GPIO or PWM.
+Max 30mA sinking or sourcing capability.
 - 1x Isolated 0-10v DAC for spindle control.
 Additional indexing or direction control can be done with existing GPIO.
 - Console logging available via the STLink Virtual Comm port to view and debug Remora's console logging.
 - 24V DC power input, configurable isolation via jumpers of 5V and GND lines used for stepper drivers and IO.